Cart 0 $0.00

 Every year IRE holds several different types of contests.
 Some have cash prizes while others honor dedication to (and against) freedom of information.
 Contact the contest coordinator, Doug Meigs, with any questions.

-The 2023 IRE Awards are now closed.
+The 2024 Philip Meyer Awards are now closed.

 VIEW PAST AWARD WINNERS